Policy-Oriented Binary Classification: Improving (KD-)CART Final Splits for Subpopulation Targeting: Experiments

-where $\widehat{T}(\mathbf{X}_i)$ is the tree-estimate of $\eta(\mathbf{X}_i)$.
-Although there is a gap between this evaluation metric (using $\eta(\mathbf{X}_i)$) and our theories (using $\eta(X_i)$), we justify the use of MR in two ways.
-First, obtaining $\eta(X)$ for all final splits involve iterative integration of $\eta(\mathbf{X})$.
-In our simulation setups, $\eta(\mathbf{X})$ does not have closed-forms for their integrals.
-Second, MR is still of interest to policymakers.
-A policymaker cares about classifying individual $i$ based on their probability of an event $Y = 1$ conditional on \textit{all} their features.
+We use two metrics to evaluate the performance and robustness of all methods: misclassification rate (MR) and F1 score (F1).
+MR and F1 are defined as

+Given that our theorems state that split rules generated by (RF-)MDFS and PFS strictly dominate (RF-)CART, we expect that our proposed methods outperform their counterpart in both metrics.

 \textbf{Model fitting procedures}: As we mentioned in Section~\ref{sec penalized split}, our methods and their counterparts only differ in the splits at the final level (final splits).
 We first implement CART until the final split is reached based on the stopping rules.
-Once the final split is identified, we select the splitting feature using CART, then implement PFS, MDFS, and wEFS with the splitting feature.
-MDFS and PFS decide the split by optimizing $\mathcal{G}^*$ and $\mathcal{G}^{PFS}$, respectively, while wEFS selects the split by identifying $s$ such that the minimum weighted empirical risk is obtained (see Algorithm~\ref{Calculate_risk} in Appendix~\ref{algor} for the computation detail of weighed empirical risk).
+Once the final split is identified, we select the splitting feature using CART, then implement MDFS, PFS and wEFS with the selected splitting feature.
+MDFS and PFS decide the split by optimizing $\mathcal{G}^*$ and $\mathcal{G}^{PFS}$, respectively, while wEFS selects the split by identifying $s$ such that the minimum weighted empirical risk is obtained.

 For $W$ in $\mathcal{G}^{PFS}$ from \eqref{G_pfs}, we choose $W(d) = 1 - d$.
 This choice of $W$ satisfies conditions specified in Theorem \ref{theorem penalized loss works}.
 We also experiment with alternative choices, such as $W(d)=(1-d)^2$ and $W(d)=\exp(-d)$, but observed similar performance across these choices.
 Based on Theorem~\ref{theorem penalized loss works}, we set $\lambda=0.1$, a sufficiently small value that presumably satisfies the conditions of the theorem while maintaining practical effectiveness.

-\textbf{Results}: Out of 288 simulation settings, PFS, MDFS, and wEFS outperform CART in terms of MR $78.13\%$, $87.15\%$, $88.19\%$ of the time, respectively.
-In Table~\ref{Table simulation results in main text}, we only present the lowest MR among all 12 configurations (max depth and minimal leaf node size combinations) for all 24 tasks (DGP and $c$ combinations).
-In Table~\ref{Table simulation results in main text}, PFS, MDFS, and wEFS outperform CART $83.33\%$, $100\%$, and $100\%$ of the time, respectively.

-Our methods have a clear advantage over classic CART.
-However, the selection of $\lambda$ and uniqueness of intersection between $\eta$ and $c$ can hardly be validated in reality.
-The theoretical guarantee of PFS, MDFS, and wEFS under more general conditions remains as an interesting future research direction.
+We also propose a standard $\lambda$ selection procedure inspired by cross-validation and the honest approach \citep{athey2016recursive} (see details in Appendix~\ref{Appendix: honest approach}).